To main content To navigation

 Prerequisites

-This is an intermediate level course.
-The students are expected to have a general idea of qualitative research (i.e. how to formulate a research question, how to collect interview data etc.)
+The students are expected to have basic prior exposure to qualitative research (i.e. they should already know how to formulate a research question, how to collect interview data etc.)

 Fee info